-- Delay enrollment, i.e. who do not enter postsecondary education within a year or two of finishing high school; - Work full time (35 hours or more per week) while enrolled; - Are married; - Have dependents other than a spouse (usually children but sometimes others); - Are single parents (either not married or married but separated and having dependents); and/or - Are veterans of the US Armed Forces.
+- Delay enrollment, i.e. who do not enter postsecondary education within a year or two of finishing high school; - Work full time (35 hours or more per week) while enrolled; - Are married; - Have dependents other than a spouse (usually children but sometimes others); - Are single parents (either not married or married but separated and having dependents); and/or - Are veterans of the U.S. Armed Forces.

-These students may apply for admission at any time, but it is recommended that applications be filed as early as possible to maximize scholarship opportunities.
+These students may apply for admission at any time, but it is recommended that applications be filed as early as possible to maximize financial aid opportunities.
 Students applying for admission must submit the following:

-- 1. A completed Application for Admission; and - 2.
-An official high school transcript indicating graduation date or GED (General Education Development) test scores of 150 on each test and 600 on the entire test battery (all four parts combined).
+- 1. A completed Application for Admission; and - An official high school transcript indicating graduation date or GED (General Education Development) test scores with a minimum of 145 on each of the four tests: Reasoning through Language Arts, Mathematical Reasoning, Science, and Social Studies.

-High School/College Students
+High School/Dual-Enrolled Students